 Now that is one fancy house.
 The Modern Outdoor Playhouse is a ton of fun, allowing kids to explore a whole new world without leaving the backyard.

 The bamboo cubby has been developed as a prototype for an eco-cabin with passive design principles.
-The entrance veranda is topped with a pergola roof and solar panel that are capable of powering LED lights and a solar pump in the adjacent pond.
+The entrance veranda is topped with a pergola roof and solar panel that is capable of powering LED lights and a solar pump in the adjacent pond.

 Fixing the bamboo frame together with cross pieces in place

 Editorial comment: Note the regulation of safety boots worn by Munir in this photo.
 Do as I say, not as I do? 😀

 About Munir Vahanvati:

 Munir is an architect and urban designer with more than 12 years of industry experience.
 He has been involved in working with bamboo for the last 10 years.
 He is passionate about designing and using the natural form of bamboo to create rhythmic structures that create a play of light and shade.
 In Nov 2013 Munir took on the role of Vice-President at the Bamboo Society of Australia.